randybalzer/projects/Agentic AI/README.md

-# Agentic AI for Red Teaming – Educational Examples
+# Agentic AI for Red Teaming – Examples

-This repository contains clean, educational examples of **Agentic AI architectures** applied to cybersecurity, with a focus on **AI-assisted Red Teaming** and **Human-in-the-Loop (HITL)** design patterns.
+This repository contains clean, examples of **Agentic AI architectures** applied to cybersecurity, with a focus on **AI-assisted Red Teaming** and **Human-in-the-Loop (HITL)** design patterns.

 ## Overview

 These examples demonstrate how multi-agent systems can be structured to support red team operations.
-They are designed to be simple, readable, and suitable for technical discussion in interviews and professional settings.
+They are designed to be simple, readable, and suitable for technical discussion.

 ## Examples